garylirocks/quickrefs/azure-relay.markdown

 - The on-prem service doesn't need any inbound ports open on the firewall
 - Comparing to VPN
-  - it can be scoped to a single application endpoint on a single maching
+  - it can be scoped to a single application endpoint on a single machine
   - not intrusive

 Two features: